 Not completely.
 Chemical hair straightening products have been known to cause hair loss and scalp burns.

-Even worse, recent studies have linked chemical hair straighteners and relaxers to an increased risk of breast, endometrial, and uterine cancers.
+Even worse, recent studies have linked chemical hair straighteners and relaxers to an increased risk of endometrial and uterine cancers.

 Are hair relaxers carcinogenic?

 Possibly.
 Recent studies have found a link between chemical hair straighteners and relaxer products and the risk of breast and uterine cancers.

 Chemicals in these hair products may enter the body through the scalp, including through burns caused by the products.